 Boulia LDMG has the capacity and capability to conduct and support the evacuation of small numbers of persons from effected areas of the town to non effected areas of the town.
-It is acknowledged by the LDMG and the DDMG that larger scale evacuations would require significant coordinationand assistance form both District and State levels of the Disaster Management system.
+It is acknowledged by the LDMG and the DDMG that larger scale evacuations would require significant coordination and assistance from both District and State levels of the Disaster Management system.